he3-app/documents/docs/guide/start/use-antdv.md

 # Use Ant Design Vue directly in development

-The He3 base has built-in support for Ant Design Vue, you can use the following examples to develop your own He3 gadgets better and faster
+He3 Platform has built-in support for Ant Design Vue, so you don't need to manually install `ant-design-vue`.
+You can develop your own He3 tool more efficiently with the following example.
+Note that the `message` method of Ant Design Vue is not available.
+Instead, you can use the `message` method provided by the He3 Platform, which is built-in `window.$he3`.

 ## Example